 - Purchase price for product and process know-how to the extent not capitalized

-The R&D costs amounted to CHF 188 million (2018: CHF 160 million) and represent the full range of R&D activity.
-However, the consolidated income statement discloses research and development costs of only CHF 123 million (2018: CHF 110 million), as the remainder of such costs are absorbed in “Cost of goods sold” for R&D products and services sold.
+The R&D costs amounted to CHF 194 million (2021: CHF 181 million for continuing operations) and represent the full range of R&D activity.
+However, the consolidated income statement discloses lower levels of research & development costs, as the remainder of such costs are absorbed in cost of goods sold for R&D products and services sold.

 Where are Lonza shares traded?

-Shares of Lonza Group Ltd are listed on the SIX Swiss Exchange and were included in the Swiss Market Index (SMI) in 2019.
+Shares of Lonza Group Ltd are listed on the SIX Swiss Exchange and Swiss Market Index (SMI).
 We also maintain a secondary listing on the SGX Singapore Exchange.